-Somers Town Medical Centre, Avicenna Health Centre, St Ann’s Road Surgery, Camden GP Hub at Somers Town Medical Centre, Camden GP Hub at Brondesbury Medical Centre, Camden GP Hub at Caversham Group Practice, GP Hub Central Croydon, GP Hub Purley, GP Hub Parkway,Bank House Surgery, Kings Road Medical Centre, Barlby Surgery, Cassidy Medical Centre, Whitechapel Health Centre, Trowbridge Surgery, Edith Cavell Surgery, Streatham High Practice, Streatham Place Surgery, Albert Road Surgery, Britannia Village Surgery, Kings Cross Road Surgery, Parkway Health Centre, Thornton Road Surgery, Headley Drive Surgery, Fieldway Medical Centre, Valley Park Surgery, Thamesmead Health Centre, Hambleden Clinic, Queens Road Surgery, Silverlock Medical Centre, Mitchison Road Surgery, Falmouth Road Practice, The Greenhouse, Lucas Avenue Practice, Hanley Primary Care Centre, Burnley Medical Practice, Mollison Way Practice, The Wembley Practice, The Loxford Practice, Canberra Old Oak Surgery
+Somers Town Medical Centre, St Ann’s Road Surgery, Camden GP Hub at Somers Town Medical Centre, Camden GP Hub at Brondesbury Medical Centre, Camden GP Hub at Caversham Group Practice, GP Hub Central Croydon, GP Hub Purley, GP Hub Parkway,Bank House Surgery, Kings Road Medical Centre, Barlby Surgery, Cassidy Medical Centre, Whitechapel Health Centre, Trowbridge Surgery, Edith Cavell Surgery, Streatham High Practice, Streatham Place Surgery, Albert Road Surgery, Britannia Village Surgery, Kings Cross Road Surgery, Parkway Health Centre, Thornton Road Surgery, Headley Drive Surgery, Fieldway Medical Centre, Valley Park Surgery, Thamesmead Health Centre, Queens Road Surgery, Silverlock Medical Centre, Lister Practice, Mitchison Road Surgery, Falmouth Road Practice, Lucas Avenue Practice, Hanley Primary Care Centre, Burnley Medical Practice, Mollison Way Practice, The Wembley Practice, The Loxford Practice, Canberra Old Oak Surgery

 4. Types of information we use